Career Definition for an Organizational Behavior Consultant

 Alternate Career Options

 Those interested in organizational behavior consulting may want to consider related occupations, including market research analysis and sociology.

 Market research analysts examine commercial trends to find out what types of products and services will sell and how much particular groups of people are willing to pay for them.
 In addition to a bachelor's degree in market research, aspiring analysts who have majored in computer or social science, business administration, communications and statistics may also qualify for entry-level work.
 Analytical and mathematical skills are key; candidates interested in doing high-level research typically need a master's degree in a relevant field of study.

 The BLS reports that employment opportunities nationwide are expected to increase by 19%, or much faster than average from 2014-2024 for market research analysts, who earned median annual salaries of $62,150 in May 2015 (www.bls.gov).

 Sociologists are typically employed by consulting or research firms, government entities or postsecondary schools, where they examine the social behaviors of cultural groups, institutions or organizations.
 A graduate degree is usually required in order to obtain a position as a sociologist; related opportunities in academics, social assistance or public policy may be open to candidates with a bachelor's degree.

-According to the BLS, sociologists who were employed in May 2012 earned median annual wages of $74,960.
-The BLS has also projected a 15%, or faster than the average, growth in employment nationwide for sociologists between 2012 and 2022 (www.bls.gov).
+According to the BLS, sociologists who were employed in May 2015 earned median annual wages of $73,760.
+The BLS has also projected a 1% decrease in employment nationwide for sociologists between 2014 and 2024 (www.bls.gov).